 Use brand characters to augment otherwise boring content.
 Marketers of less-than-exciting products (i.e. toilet paper and cleaning products) can use brand characters to create entertaining, engaging, shareable content.

-What are some of the assumptions about your visual content marketing strategy that you’re going to put to the test?
+What are some of the assumptions about your visual content digital marketing strategy that you’re going to put to the test?

 The Research Methods Behind the Madness